A rigorous clinical trial that could yield better first-line HIV treatment.

 Solutions

-The ADVANCE project includes a rigorous clinical trial that could yield a new first-line regimen with the potential to transform healthcare for HIV-positive people in resource-constrained settings.
+The ADVANCE project includes a rigorous clinical trial that is providing evidence on optimal first-line regimens with the potential to transform healthcare for HIV-positive people in resource-constrained settings.

-A large community-, clinician- and regulatory-engagement programme will run in tandem with the clinical trial to prepare South Africa and the region for this regimen.
+A large community-, clinician- and regulatory-engagement programme has been running in tandem with the clinical trial to prepare South Africa and the region for this regimen.

-This trial will evaluate a new first-line regimen that, if successful, will be cheaper, more tolerable for patients, and require a smaller dose than existing first-line regimens.
-It will also aim to provide a far higher barrier to resistance.
+This trial evaluates a new first-line regimen that is cheaper, more tolerable for patients, and require a smaller dose than existing first-line regimens.
+It also aims to provide a far higher barrier to resistance.

 “If we get this right, patients will benefit from safer, better tolerated, more forgiving and smaller tablets, while governments will save money.
 It is not often in medicine we get such a win-win.”